EriksenJ/ra_guide/README.md

 ## Tasks

-- We generally follow the workflow [approach](https://github.com/gslab-econ/lab-manual/wiki/Workflow) from Gentzkow and Shapiro.
+- We follow Gentzkow and Shapiro's workflow [approach](https://github.com/gslab-econ/lab-manual/wiki/Workflow).
 - Tasks will be specified on GitHub under the relevant project as `issues`.
-We do this to keep track of open tasks and output from tasks.
+We do this to keep track of open tasks, task notes and questions, and outputs.
 You can familiarize yourself with GitHub issues [here](https://github.com/features/issues).
   - A supervisor will add you to the relevant project(s) on GitHub.
 - Each task will contain
 	- A description.